i-mwangi/qawa/README.md

 The platform includes a comprehensive lending system that allows investors to either provide liquidity to earn interest or take out loans using their coffee tree tokens as collateral.

+### Earnings & Withdrawals

+Investors can track and withdraw their earnings:
+- **View Balance:** See total earned, total withdrawn, and available balance
+- **Withdraw Earnings:** Transfer available balance as USDC directly to your wallet
+- **Transaction History:** View complete withdrawal history with HashScan links
+- **Token Association:** Automatic guidance for USDC token association if needed

 ### Lending Pools

 Investors can provide liquidity to lending pools and earn passive income through Annual Percentage Yield (APY):